kube-reporting/metering-operator/Documentation/metering-config.md

 ## Documentation conventions

-This document and other documents in the operator-metering project follow the convention of describing nested fields in configuration settings using dots as separators.
+This document and other documents in the metering-operator project follow the convention of describing nested fields in configuration settings using dots as separators.
 For example:

 ```